awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 ## aws:elb:loadbalancer<a name="command-options-general-elbloadbalancer"></a>

-Configure your environment's classic load balancer\.
+Configure your environment's Classic Load Balancer\.

 Several of the options in this namespace have been deprecated in favor of listener\-specific options in the [aws:elb:listener](#command-options-general-elblistener) namespace\.
 The deprecated options only let you configure two listeners \(one secure and one unsecure\) on standard ports\.